The Mandatory Auditor’s Report (MAR) – Groundwater and Landfill Gas

 Does MRC test groundwater beyond the landfill site and buffer zone?
 If not, who is responsible for testing in surrounding areas?

-The MRC has a number of test wells around its property which extend beyond the landfill itself.
+MRC has a number of test wells around its property which extend beyond the landfill itself.
 In addition, a number of bores in the Tamala Park Regional Council’s buffer zone are monitored, along with a number of other wells in the Catalina Estate.
 The Water Corporation also conducts its tests on its own wells.

-What is the buffer zone please?
+What is the buffer zone?

-The buffer zone is a parcel of land that just separates the landfill activity from the residential development.
+The buffer zone is a parcel of land that separates the landfill activity from the residential development.
 MRC uses this land to ensure its impacts are kept within the landfill boundary, hence the monitoring that takes place in this zone.
 Please note that this buffer zone is not contaminated in any way.

 MRC - Buffer Zone